 Skye is the Nursing Coordinator of the Melbourne Mobile Stroke Unit at the Royal Melbourne Hospital.
 She holds a Master’s Degree in Nursing and has an extensive background in Critical Care Nursing as well as stroke.
 She is a member of the Stroke Foundation’s Clinical Council.
 Her passion is improving hyperacute stroke care, stroke research and education.

-Sarah Kuhle is a Stroke Clinical Nurse Consultant & Project Officer for the Queensland State-Wide Stroke Clinical Network.
-She holds a Master’s Degree in Stroke Management, & has focused on change implementation within Queensland’s acute stroke services.
-Sarah’s role includes improving stroke data management, administrating incentivised stroke funding programs, and endorsement of Queensland’s Acute Stroke Units.
-She participates in national research projects, steering committees & reference groups involved with improving stroke care.
+Sarah Kuhle is a Stroke Clinical Nurse Consultant & Project Officer for the Queensland Statewide Stroke Clinical Network, & the Queensland Research Coordinator for the University of Newcastle NRHMC funded TACTICS trial.
+She is a PhD candidate & holds a Master’s Degree in Stroke Management.
+Sarah has focused on change implementation within Queensland’s acute stroke services, & participates in national research projects, steering committees & reference groups involved with improving stroke care.

 New South Wales

 Simeon Dale is a Clinical Research Fellow at the Nursing Research Institute.
-She has 18 yrs clinical experience in critical care nursing specialising in Neuroscience, in three countries.
-Simeon currently is working with Professor Sandy Middleton on the NHRMC funded T3 Trial, which is examining triage, treatment and transfer practices in the emergency department for patients with stroke.
-She was the Clinical Project Officer on the Quality in Acute Care (QASC) trial
+She has 18 years clinical experience in critical care nursing specialising in Neuroscience, in three countries.
+Simeon currently is working with Professor Sandy Middleton on the Quality in Acute Stroke (QASC) Europe project, which is looking at implementing protocols to manage Fever, Hyperglycaemia and Swallowing dysfunction follow stroke.
+She was the trial manager on the NHRMC funded trials, the Triage, Treatment and Transfer of patients with stroke in emergency departments & the Quality in Acute Care (QASC) trial.
+She is also working on the Stroke Living Guidelines with the Stroke Foundation.

 Australian Capital Territory